WOA-Project/WoA-Installer-Rpi/.github/ISSUE_TEMPLATE.md

 Please note that this is a **WoA Installer** issue tracker, use this issue tracker only for the WoA Installer related bugs and enhancements.

-Please use the [LumiaWoA Installer](https://t.me/joinchat/Ey6mehEPg0Fe4utQNZ9yjA) or [RaspberryPiWOA](https://t.me/raspberrypiwoa) Telegram group for anything else, such as:
+Please use the [LumiaWoA](https://t.me/joinchat/Ey6mehEPg0Fe4utQNZ9yjA) or [RaspberryPiWOA](https://t.me/raspberrypiwoa) Telegram groups for anything else, such as:

  - Reporting bugs of other tools, drivers, etc.
  - Asking for help